Can Estate Planning Docs Be Notarized Through Video Technology?

 Thankfully, Washington officials had already provided for a more permanent remote notarization program.
 A law regarding remote notarization was passed in 2019 and finally went into effect on March 16, 2021.
 The law requires notaries to obtain special certification to conduct remote notarization and set standards for how such notarizations shall be conducted, including for proving the identity of the signatories and other parties.
 The law also requires notaries to use specialized software that meets specified standards, including that the notaries and the signers can see and hear one another.
 The transaction must still be physically recorded in the notary’s journal.

-If you have questions about notarizing your trusts, drafting a will, or other estate planning instruments and how they could benefit you, contact the Vancouver offices of John Lutgens for a consultation on your Washington or Oregon estate plan.
+If you have questions about notarizing your trusts, drafting a will, or other estate planning instruments and how they could benefit you, contact the Vancouver offices of John Lutgens for a consultation on your Washington estate plan.